Fort Worth Outdoors Scene: 8 Must-do Recreational Activities

 Ride Horses, See Longhorns

-Located in the historic Fort Worth Stockyards, these stables allow guests to horseback ride, hop aboard carriages and pet animals.
-Visitors 11 years and older can take 30-minute to one-hour rides on the Old Chisholm Trail.
+Located in historic Fort Worth Stockyards, these stables allow guests to horseback ride, hop aboard carriages and pet animals.
+Visitors 11 years and older take 30-minute to one-hour rides on Old Chisholm Trail.
 These trips travel along Trinity River toward downtown Fort Worth.
-Those with younger children – ages 3 and older – can ride horses in the arena, as well as pet and feed live animals.
+Those with younger children – ages 3 and older – ride horses in the arena, as well as pet and feed live animals.
 For more fun, sit on the back of a Texas longhorn for photos or book a stagecoach.

 Guests should note: All attractions are weather permitting and cash only.
 In addition, waivers may be required.
 Visit Stockyard Stables for more information.

 The City of Fort Worth manages four municipal golf courses open to the public.
 Each one offers picturesque views, rolling greens and challenges for all skill levels.
 Many are also affordable, making it easy for everyone to play.

 Meadowbrook is an 18-hole regulation facility with a length of over 6,300 yards.
 Pecan Valley extends to 6,600 yards and includes a section of Trinity River.
 Rockwood was reconstructed and reopened in 2017, featuring over 7,000 yards.
 Lastly, Sycamore Creek offers nine holes perfect for a quick game.

 Those looking for semi-private and private courses have several options in Fort Worth.
 Other top-rated spots include: Waterchase, Mira Vista Country Club, Fossil Creek, Ridglea and Woodhaven.